dylanocallaghan/M-S-3/README.md

 I'd like to give special thanks to the the following people for their help with my project:
 * Helpful slack users who responded to any queries that I had throughout the project e.g. issues implementing the collapsible menu from materialize.
 * My mentor Spencer for reviewing my project and confirming he was happy with my work.
+* Helpful modules on the Code Institute Software Development course where it help me with a bit of the project coding

 ****